 Reading is taught every day at Someries Infant School.

 In addition to a daily phonics lesson, all children receive a regular guided reading lesson in which they are taught the skills to read and understand what they are reading.

-Click here to learn more about how your child is taught to read
+Learn more about how your child is taught to read

-Spelling at Someries Infant and Nursery School is taught during our daily phonics lessons.
+Spelling at Someries Infant School is taught during our daily phonics lessons.
 All children have access to high quality dictionaries and thesauruses to enable them to improve their spelling and vocabularly choices within writing lessons.

 Writing at Someries Infant School is taught in a cross-curricular way, with children's writing outcomes often reflecting and incorporating their learning which has taken place throughout our Prime Learning Challenge curriculum.